Sneezry/vscode-devto/README.md

 - Modify `publish` property in yaml meta section at the top of the post
 - Press `Ctrl` + `S` to save publish state

+You can also right click unpublished post in the list, and click `Publish` to quickly publish the post.

 ## Delete a post

 - Right click the post in post list